GSA/fedramp-gov/pages/updates/docs/cryptographic-module.md

   life cycle to ensure the approach meets the requirements in this policy.

-- **FRR19:** FedRAMP designated leads **shall** review SC-13 findings in the POA\&M and related risk identification and mitigation documentation provided within the CSO repository and ensure that the required milestones are met on schedule.
+- **FRR19:** FedRAMP designated leads **shall** review SC-13 findings in the POA&amp;M and related risk identification and mitigation documentation provided within the CSO repository and ensure that the required milestones are met on schedule.